-- Entrance fee to Lower Park: Entrance costs 600 rubles (for Russian citizens it is slightly cheaper, 450 rubles).
+- Entrance fee to Grand Palace: Entrance costs 1.000 rubles.
 The tickets can only be purchased online for the Grand Palace between October and April.
 From May to September, due to the large influx of tourists, online tickets are not available on the website.
 This means that once you have entered Lower Park, you should go to the palace ticket offices and get in line to buy them.

 - Hours: there are two hours of visits:

 - From 12:00 to 2:00pm.
 At this time the line can become very long.

 - From 4:15 to 5:45pm (until 7:45pm on Saturdays).
 In the afternoon it is better to visit the palace since you can usually find fewer lines.

 - The palace closes on Mondays and the last Thursday of each month for cleaning.

 I recommend that you return to Saint Petersburg centre in Hydrofoil which you can take from the pier of the complex and leaves you in the pier located opposite the Hermitage.
 The boats depart every 30 minutes from Peterhof, from 11am to 7pm and take about 35 minutes.
 The one-way ticket costs 750 rubles and can be bought at the dock itself, though if you buy online, it is usually more economic.

 The afternoons are a good time to go shopping in St. Petersburg.
 In the center you can find the Gallery Shopping Mall, next to the Moskovsky train station.
 You also have the Passage, the House of Books, etc.

 DAY 4.
 CATHERINE’S PALACE AND THE MARIINSKY THEATER